JohnFLand/Rule-Logging-and-State-Checker/README.md

 Click **Scan Rules** to start a scan.
 Both tables update automatically when the scan finishes — no manual refresh needed.
 Clicking **Done** and reopening the app re-renders both tables instantly from cached data, so display setting changes take effect without a rescan.

 > **Note:** If you install a new version, run a fresh scan once to regenerate the tables with any new columns or buttons.

 ---

+### Table Visibility

+Each table can be shown or hidden using the **Show** toggle at the top of its respective **Custom Row and Column Settings** section — changes take effect immediately.
+Each table heading is also clickable to collapse or expand the table.
+Both settings persist across page opens.

+---